cogentcore/core/README.md

 ### Performance issues

-* todo: parts styles -- need to compute and cache the parts styles using the Default

 * Styling is in general very expensive.
 	+ ToDots in partciular is expensive -- just from the traversal part -- computation is not much..  should only recompute when necessary.
 Requires figuring out when properties have changed.
 	+ on props themselves?  not sure we have any way of detecting changes in maps?  this would be the most efficient.  compute some overall hash-code on the thing or something?  yes.
 	+ otherwise we would need to compute differences when setting values, which seems like it is too late and defeats the purpose -- makes that more expensive.
-	+ seems like building the treeview up-front is very slow -- opening the editor is MUCH slower than refreshing -- profile that..
 	+ 4.6sec on FindConnectionIndex when making new Connections -- hash map? -- this is most of the time in Init2D
 	+ astounding 8million ToDots method calls??
-	+ StyleCSSToMe is very slow.  why?

 ### Maybe